rcpch/rcpch-audit-engine/README.md

 ## National clinical audits, as a backend, API and client-side

-### Designed and built by the RCPCH, by clinicians for clinicians.
+### Designed and built by the RCPCH, by clinicians for clinicians

 <p align="center">
     <p align="center"></p>